hx/esp/README.md

 ### Arguments

-Most event need to have information attached to them.
+Most events need to have information attached to them.
 You can add arguments to events, for which ESP will display form inputs when triggering those events.

 ```typescript jsx
 type NewTodo = EventBase<'newTodo', {